 30. I don't know who was in charge there, but when I arrived the staff immediately took a dislike to me and arranged for seven of the boys to batter me.
-The boys involved apologised to me later and said that it was two members of staff who had told them to do it. was on e of the boys, another, and a wee fat guy called from Kirlintillo ch was also involved.
-T he two members of staff were HKW-IKF .
-Both of th nem IKF and HKW The dad of Scott Harrison the boxer also worked there.
+The boys involved apologised to me later and said that it was two members of staff who had told them to do it. was one of the boys, another, and a wee fat guy called from Kirlintilloch was also involved.
+The two members of staff were BKW-IKF Both of them Boxer also worked there.
 His name was Peter.
 He was ok.
 He didn't work there full-time, he just came in to see if anyone wanted to take up boxing and he taught them.